MrOlm/inStrain/docs/installation.rst

 Dependencies
 ------------

-inStrain requires other programs to run.
-Not all dependencies are needed for all operations
+inStrain requires a few other programs to run.
+Not all dependencies are needed for all operations.
+There are a number of python package dependencies, but those should install automatically when inStrain is installed using pip

 ** Essential**